 {\bf Many Civilizations, Very High Technology Level:} In this ``Star Trek'' scenario with high-technology levels throughout a crowded Galaxy, the Fermi paradox is indeed a paradox and an exotic mechanism is required to explain why there has been no detection of an ETC.

 {\bf Very Few Civilizations, Very High Technology Level:} A solitary civilization would have a strong motivation to detect other ETCs.
 With ETCs being rare, each new one would be of great interest.
 Possessing very advanced technology would enable it to create high-powered beacons, and spread robotic probes throughout the Galaxy.
 We then run into the Fermi paradox given our lack of the detection of probes.
-Also, this would be inconsistent with the Copernican mediocrity principle as we would be one of a very few Technological Civilizations.
+In this case there would finally be a breakdown of the Copernican mediocrity principle, as we would be one of a very small number of Technological Civilizations.

 {\bf Many Civilizations, Mundane Technology Level:} In the most extreme form, every planet in its habitable zone would host an ETC. Thus Proxima Centauri b would be a promising location.
 While a candidate radio technosignature signal was once identified from Proxima Centauri, it was subsequently found to be an Earth-based artifact \citep{Sheikh2021}.